Visas and Work Permits — 4 min

-Your employee may also be requested to submit additional documents, depending on their role.
+Your team member may also be requested to submit additional documents, depending on their role.

 Currently, the answer is no — there is no specialist digital nomad visa available in Japan.
 However, your employee can potentially work for up to one year on a working holiday visa.

-You can learn more about the working holiday visas (including eligibility requirements) on the MFA website.
+You can learn more about Japan’s working holiday visas (including eligibility requirements) on the MFA website.

-As well as helping you manage your employees’ onboarding, taxes, and payroll, we can also support you with their relocation process.
-Specifically, we will:
+As well as helping you manage the team’s onboarding, taxes, benefits, and payroll in Japan, Remote can support you with the employees’ relocation process.
+Our comprehensive relocation services cover:

 Subscribe to receive the latest